Type to search

 By Sapna , My Simple Sojourn

 The hand embroidery done by nomadic and semi-nomadic people from the Great Rann of Kutch in Gujarat is one of my favorite items.
-These nomadic groups are known as Rabari, hence its named Rabari embroidery.
-This embroidery is characterised by vibrant colors and chain stitch often accompanied by mirror-work.
+These nomadic tribe is known as Rabari, hence its named Rabari embroidery.
+This embroidery is characterized by vibrant colors and chain stitch often accompanied by mirror-work.

 Since this embroidery is very dense so the garments are thick and heavy in weight.
 This is the reason why people wear garments made with this embroidery during winters or on special occasions.